16 Top-Rated Attractions & Things to Do in Seoul

 Seoul, South Korea is a vibrant and exciting city, one that deftly combines ancient history with ultra-modern design and technology.
 The city is filled with a wide range of tourist attractions of all types, from outdoor adventures like exploring Mount Namsan and its surrounding park to indoor fun like visiting one of Seoul's many museums.

 Seoul is also a city of palaces, with five huge palace complexes located throughout the city and now restored to their former glory.
 Of course it's also known for its food, with a mouthwatering array of street food, Korean specialties like barbecue, and fine-dining options.
-Discover the best things to do in this exciting city with our list of the top tourist attractions in Seoul.
+Discover the best places to visit in this exciting city with our list of the top attractions and things to do in Seoul.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 Rising almost 500 meters above the city, this communications and observation tower provides dramatic views of the city from its perch on the side of Mount Namsan.
 A cable car whisks you up the side of the mountain to the base of the tower.
 From here, you can go up in the tower and visit any one of four observation decks, one of which is a rotating restaurant.

 There are five different dining experiences at the N Seoul Tower and, of course, several gift shops.
 The n.GRILL, on the top level, is considered one of Seoul's best French fine-dining restaurants.
 Be sure to visit the new Inside Seoul immersive media art exhibition, where 40 laser projectors create a virtual display of the city via five-dimensional mapping, with the tower at the center.

 The views from the tower are great, but so are the views of the tower from most parts of the city.
 Computer-controlled LED lighting on the exterior of the tower provides a digital, visual cultural experience of Seoul with changing themed lighting presentations.